 September 11, 2011 was one of the worst days in American history and provided the most superb illustration of exemplary leadership in action.
 The local, state, and federal leaders were faced with unimaginable decisions to make in a short period of time.
-From collecting information, deploying resources, outlining response planning, and directing a nation, the leaders we all followed through this horrendous event not only provided the leadership needed for a nation to endure.
+From collecting information, deploying resources, outlining response planning, and directing a nation, the leaders we all followed through this horrendous event provided the leadership needed for the nation to endure.
 The leadership lessons we learned on 9/11 are important to remember and can be applied to our daily work lives as well.

 The Leadership Lessons Learned on 9/11

 Be the Calmest person in the room